Carmen Sandiego Math Detective: Development

-Art

 The backgrounds for the game were sketched, refined and inked by Brian White.
 Michael Lipman was lead animation layout artist, character designer, and animator for the game.

 Plot and gameplay

 Carmen Sandiego has shrunk famous landmarks into crystals using the Quantum Crystallizer machine, which the player must restore to their full size.
-The player travels to different hideouts, and plays math-related minigames such as Atom Smasher, Crimewave Sensor, and Microchip Decoder, which when completed provide passwords.
-Once the player has enough passwords, they can get keys which allow them to free crystals from the machine.
+The player infiltrates Carmen's hideout, but they are discovered.
+They manage to escape to the room with the Quantum Crystallizer where Chase instructs them to travel to different hideouts to find the pods that contain the landmarks.
+The player plays math-related minigames such as Atom Smasher, Crimewave Sensor, and Microchip Decoder, which, when completed, provide passwords to open the pods.
+Once the player has enough passwords, they can get the crystals, narrowly avoiding villains in the process, which allows them to free the landmarks from the crystals using the machine and return them to their original spot.
 The game comes with "over 400 word problems, a strategy guide, glossary of math terms and progress reports".
 There are 3 levels of difficulty.

+Once all the landmarks are freed, Carmen reveals that she has been drawing power to the machine to make VILE central all-powerful.
+As the machine activates, the player unlocks it so Chase can reach the rock inside it.
+He puts the missing part of the rock in it, causing it to disappear, foiling Carmen's plan.
+After a confrontation with Carmen, she escapes.

 The game teaches skills including: word problems, estimation, geometry, equations, modelling, whole numbers, money, fractions and decimals.
 These are presented as activities that help solve the game's puzzles rather than tiresome, repetitive exercises.